jggarita/academic-kickstart/content/publication/jmp/index.md

 publication: ""
 publication_short: "Job Market Paper.
 New Draft Coming Soon"

-abstract: "This paper analyzes the impact of minimum wages on different margins of firm dynamics using Costa Rica's occupation-specific minimum wage setting.
-To this purpose, I assemble rich administrative data covering the universe of workers and firms in the 2006-2017 period to construct firm-level exposure measures to the minimum wage policy, and estimate the impact of differential exposure to the minimum wage on firm outcomes at several year horizons.
+abstract: "This paper analyzes the firm dynamics of adjustment to higher minimum wages using Costa Rica's occupation-specific minimum wage setting.
+To this purpose, I assemble rich administrative data covering the universe of workers and firms in the 2006-2017 period to construct firm-level measures of compliance cost, and estimate the impact of differential exposure to the minimum wage on firm outcomes at several year horizons.
 The analysis yields two important results: First, minimum wages induce firms to increase their labor shares, but with a negative and persistent impact on their profitability.
 The positive effect on the labor shares moderates as firms reduce their employment levels and expand their capital stocks.
-Second, raising minimum wages increases firm exit and lowers firm entry, with an estimated adverse effect on employment of 0.8 percent due to the missing entrants associated with the policy."
+Second, raising minimum wages has a detrimental impact on aggregate employment dynamics by reducing firm entry, with an estimated adverse effect on employment of 0.8 percent due to the missing entrants associated with the policy."

 # Summary.
 An optional shortened abstract.
-summary: "This paper analyzes the impact of minimum wages on different margins of firm dynamics using Costa Rica's occupation-specific minimum wage setting.
-To this purpose, I assemble rich administrative data covering the universe of workers and firms in the 2006-2017 period to construct firm-level exposure measures to the minimum wage policy, and estimate the impact of differential exposure to the minimum wage on firm outcomes at several year horizons.
+summary: "This paper analyzes the firm dynamics of adjustment to higher minimum wages using Costa Rica's occupation-specific minimum wage setting.
+To this purpose, I assemble rich administrative data covering the universe of workers and firms in the 2006-2017 period to construct firm-level measures of compliance cost, and estimate the impact of differential exposure to the minimum wage on firm outcomes at several year horizons.
 The analysis yields two important results: First, minimum wages induce firms to increase their labor shares, but with a negative and persistent impact on their profitability.
 The positive effect on the labor shares moderates as firms reduce their employment levels and expand their capital stocks.
-Second, raising minimum wages increases firm exit and lowers firm entry, with an estimated adverse effect on employment of 0.8 percent due to the missing entrants associated with the policy."
+Second, raising minimum wages has a detrimental impact on aggregate employment dynamics by reducing firm entry, with an estimated adverse effect on employment of 0.8 percent due to the missing entrants associated with the policy."

 tags: []
 categories: []